garagehive/garagehive.github.io/docs/garagehive-create-an-estimate.md

       ![](media/garagehive-create-an-estimate5.gif)

-9. If you click on any amount under the **Totals Including VAT** section, which is below the estimate lines, a pop-up window appears which shows the **Document Total**, **Price Calculation**, **Customer Authorised** totals and **Customer Unauthorised** totals.
+2. If you click on any amount under the **Totals Including VAT** section, which is below the estimate lines, a pop-up window appears which shows the **Document Total**, **Price Calculation**, **Customer Authorised** totals and **Customer Unauthorised** totals.

    ![](media/garagehive-create-an-estimate6.gif)

-### When the work in the estimate is authorised
+### Converting the Estimate to a Jobsheet
-You can either create a jobsheet with all of the items from the estimate added to it, which will close the estimate, or you can select specific lines from the estimate to add to an open jobsheet if one already exists.
+You can either create a Jobsheet with all of the items from the estimate added to it, which will close the estimate, or you can select specific lines from the estimate to add to an open Jobsheet if one already exists.
 To convert the whole estimate into a jobsheet:
 1. In the menu bar, select **Process**, then **Make Jobsheet**.
 This will convert your estimate into a jobsheet, which you can then use to [create an allocation for the job](garagehive-create-a-booking.html){:target="_blank"} in the schedule for the relevant day.

    ![](media/garagehive-create-an-estimate7.gif)

+### Adding Customer Authorisation and Copying the Lines to a Jobsheet
 To Select partial lines from the estimate to add to an open Jobsheet:
 1. From the estimate lines, tick the checkbox in **Customer Authorised** field, for all the lines that have been authorised by the customer.
 2. Select **Process** from menu bar, followed by **Copy Authorised Lines to Jobsheet**, and select the Jobsheet to which you want to copy the lines, and click **OK**.